FluxML/fluxml.github.io/gsoc.md

 * Benchmarking with Tensorflow Graphics and Pytorch3D.
 We already have the scripts for kaolin, need to extend that.
 * Most of these problems are listed as issues in the main repo.

-Skills: GPU Programming, Deep Learning, familiarity with defining (a lot of) Custom Adjoints
+Skills: GPU programming, deep learning, familiarity with defining (a lot of) custom adjoints

 Mentors: [Dhairya Gandhi](https://github.com/DhairyaLGandhi/)